When converting an existing texture to a displacement map, sharp edges can be lost due to the nature of the

 of the pixel.
 To add a mask to a specific map, such as displacement, click the “Load Mask” button located at the

 top of the map properties panel.
-Once the mask is loaded it will be resized to fit over the map so care should be
+Once the mask is loaded it will be resized to fit over the map.
+Care should be

-taken that the mask is the same size as the map to which it is applied.
+taken so that the mask is the same dimensions as the map it is applied to.

 The result of adding a sharp edged mask to the above window example is shown below.
 You can see the resulting

 normal map is now correct and has sharp edges and flat normals where the window panes are at.
 Use the same mask